-The main intention of APGAW is to keep MPs and Peers informed about animal welfare issues.
+The main intention of APGAW is to keep MPs and Peers informed about animal welfare issues and to develop potential legislation that lifts standards.
 Regular meetings and events provide an opportunity for those with a common interest in animal welfare to meet and debate their views and the views of others.
 APGAW also sets up working groups to investigate and report on areas of concern to the group.

 Group activities range from informal gatherings such as receptions to formal presentations by organisations at meetings, letter writing, tabling Early Day Motions and Parliamentary Questions.
 APGAW has also in the past organised visits to animal establishments and written and commissioned reports.